MD Young Minds

 If you are dissatisfied with the health plan’s final response to your appeal, you can also file a complaint through the Maryland Insurance Administration.

-Mental Health Information from the American Psychiatric Association
+Mental Health FAQs from the American Psychiatric Association